Get your beans growing skyward with a tuteur.

 Traditionally, tuteurs were nothing more than a handful of branches lashed together at the top and spread apart at the bottom, teepee-style.
-Placed over young pea and pole beans plants, these structures provided supports for young tendrils to wrap around as they climb toward sunlight.
+Placed over young pea and pole bean plants, these structures provided supports for young tendrils to wrap around as they climb toward sunlight.

 Like other forms of vertical gardening, tuteurs take up less space while expanding your growing options.
 They also reduce pod exposure to fungal spores and slugs and snails, and they create interesting focal points in your garden.